-- As of March 18, 2022, by order of the Provincial Health Officer (PHO), masks are now optional in all public indoor settings and workplaces, however mask use in healthcare settings is still required.
+- As of March 18, 2022, by order of the Provincial Health Officer (PHO), masks are now optional in all public indoor settings and workplaces.
 People who cannot put on or remove a mask on their own are exempt.
 Masks for children under the age of 2 is not recommended.
-Masks must be worn at all times within the clinic space.
-If the client has a mask, they are asked to bring it with them and wear it when they arrive.
-If the client does not have a mask, a single-use mask will be provided at a cost of \$1.00+GST, and they will be asked to wear it upon entering the clinic space. - Clients must confirm that they have complied with any current travel restrictions. - The treatment will be cancelled immediately if the client does not meet the pre-screening criteria upon physical presentation at the clinic. - A client may be refused entry or service if they do not wear a mask.
+Wearing of masks is recommended but not required within the clinic space. - Clients must confirm that they have complied with any current travel restrictions. - The treatment will be cancelled immediately if the client does not meet the pre-screening criteria upon physical presentation at the clinic.